atom-box/zumtum/readMe.txt

 3. Screen 3: The original text disappears.
 The user has only their self-written questions (now uneditable) on the left.
 On the right, a 2000 character (300 word) text-entry form allows the user to type their paragraph that answers the questions. <br>
 This is the familiar 1-2-3 of Cornell notes, applied to reading of news or text, chosen by the user.
 ## What's done so far
 The first screen is working.
+React was briefly implemented but now removed when I saw that refactoring the CSS would be too ambitious.